Student Conduct Policies and Procedures

 7.2 Quiet Hours

-Physical assault which includes, but is not limited to physical attack upon or physical interference with a person (including hitting, kicking, spitting, or biting), puts the person in fear for his or her physical safety, or causes the person to suffer actual physical injury.
+Physical assault which includes, but is not limited to physical attack upon or physical interference with a person (including hitting, kicking, spitting, or biting), puts the person in fear for physical safety, or causes the person to suffer actual physical injury.

 Failure to Act